High School Pathways: What Parents of Rising 9th Graders Need to Know

 One of my students, let’s call him Ethan, picked the healthcare pathway because he liked science.
 By junior year, he was shadowing a nurse and realized… he faints at the sight of blood.
 Today, he’s studying economics and loves it.

-When I asked what changed, he said, “I just didn’t know what was out there.”
+When I asked what changed, he said, “I just hadn’t explored enough yet.”
 And that’s the point.

-High school isn’t designed to reveal everything that’s out there.
-It’s designed to prepare them for what comes next, college, internships, or even gap years, where exploration gets real.
+High school provides a starting point, while deeper exploration often continues through experiences beyond the classroom over time.
+It’s designed to prepare them for what comes next, college, internships, or even gap years, where exploration continues in more depth.

 Parents, Here’s the Real Secret